tbarker/5X-Crypto-Security-Guide/README.md

 To start this guide you should understand:

 * How to use a hardware wallet
-* What a seedphrase is
+* What a seed phrase is
 * That one wallet can have an infinite number of addresses
 * That everything you do on-chain is visible
 * Using DApps with Metamask or similar